infracost/docs/docs/features/terraform_modules.md

   infracost breakdown --path /code
   ```

-The `GIT_SSH_KEY` secret variable usually starts with `-----BEGIN RSA PRIVATE KEY-----`.
 If your SSH key has a passphrase too, you can also add an environment variable or secret with your passphrase:
   ```shell
   mkdir -p ~/.ssh
   eval `ssh-add -s`